Hatadage: Location

 The Hatadage is located in the ancient city of Polonnaruwa, in the North Central province of Sri Lanka.
 It is close to the northern edge of the Dalada Maluva there, the quadrangular area which contains some of the oldest and most sacred monuments of the city.
 Its entrance, which is oriented to the south, directly faces the entrance of the Polonnaruwa Vatadage.
 The Galpotha stone inscription is near its eastern side, while the Atadage lies to its west.

 History and name

 The Hatadage was built by King Nissanka Malla (1187–1196), as a shrine to house the Relic of the tooth of the Buddha.
-Several historical sources including the Rajaveliya, Poojavaliya and the Galpotha inscription itself mention that it was built in sixty hours.
+Several historical sources including the Rajaveliya, Pujavaliya and the Galpotha inscription itself mention that it was built in sixty hours.
 Since the Sinhalese word Hata means sixty and Dage means relic shrine, it is possible that the structure was named Hatadage to commemorate this feat.
 Another theory is that it is so named because it held sixty relics.
 The tooth relic was presumably kept in the upper storey.